 - Type of service performed

-- Participant receiving the service
+- Name of the Participant receiving the service

-- Individual providing the service
+- Name of the Individual providing the service

 - Date of the service

 - Location of service delivery

 - Time the service begins and ends

-All data must be remitted using procedures communicated to HCBS Providers by UPMC Health Plan.
-EVV data must be unedited to be considered valid.
-If there are any changes to the original timestamp, HCBS Providers must also provide the following additional information:
+All data must be remitted using procedures communicated to HCBS providers by UPMC Health Plan.
+The EVV data must be unedited to be considered valid.